![]() |

 Gary O'Neil (on loan from Portsmouth in 2003 - now at Middlesbrough) |

-To start it off - a selection of excellent clips by the Steven Spielberg of Bescot - Mark Egan (Magic Man Fan) and another selection from Linda (Kiansmom).
+To start it off - a selection of excellent clips by the Steven Spielberg of Bescot - "Magic Man Fan" of the UTS message board - and another selection from Linda Staines ("Kiansmom" of the same message board).

 "Hairy Pete" has become something of a local legend with his self-penned songs, many of them highly derogatory about our local friends and rivals!